ManLykArham/Activity-Scheduler-and-Request-Management/README.md

 ## 🎥 Demo

-Watch the demo of the Activity Scheduler and Request Management App:
+Watch the demo of the Activity Scheduler and Request Management Application:

 [Demo Video](https://youtu.be/8dTzxvAUaQ8?si=Uqb4AtU5lOu3QSt7)